 This year, I won’t make platinum status on Oneworld.
-By the time I get back to Europe, I’ll have flown 29,000 miles with American this year.
-It takes 50,000 miles to get to Platinum, the status higher than Gold.
+By the time I get back to Europe, I’ll have flown 29,000 miles with American this year— and it takes 50,000 miles to get to Platinum, the status above Gold.
 With only one big flight left this year (to Asia), there’s no way I’ll make Platinum.
 So for the rest of the year, I’m flying based on price alone.
 It’s not worth it for me to pay a higher fare for status I’ll never get.
 If I can’t be treated as an elite flier, why pay like one?